 The key to a successful online marketplace startup is to offer something that nobody else does.
 This means it’s essential to do your market research, identify your target audience and focus on a vertical rather than a horizontal niche.

 Creating an MVP means you can launch your built marketplace startup quicker and focus on the features that buyers and sellers want to use.
+We also recommend using as many 3d party service integrations as possible in order to downgrade the price of development services.

 Don’t forget, if you’d like to know more about building a multi-vendor online marketplace startup, these blog articles will provide you with additional information.